Taking to the streets

 “It’s after the mountain closes so figured something for people to do after they’re done riding and then just tag along straight into the premiere right after,” he said.

-The open jam format had 46 competitors ride under the lights and showcase their skills at Sun Peaks’ first rail jam of the season.
+The open jam format had 46 competitors ride under the lights and showcase their skills.